This morning I read something that has shaken me to the core of my being.

 It is quite possible that those words–that ONE question– has forever changed me.

-I want desperately to put into words WHY it has affected me so deeply, but I’m having a hard time.
+I want desperately to put into words WHY it has affected me so deeply, but I’m having a hard time doing that.

 Perhaps the answer is really as simple as this: “I don’t ever want my daughter to feel the way that I have felt for most of my adult life about my body.”

 I may not have ever wished to be dead rather than fat, but in so many ways, I have been dead.
-I’ve locked myself in my house, I’ve avoided people that I love, I’ve missed out on birthday parties and weddings and girls nights out because I was too ashamed to be seen in public as a fat person.
+I’ve locked myself in my house, I’ve avoided people that I love, I’ve stayed home from celebrations like weddings and birthday parties and turned down invitations to nights out with friends because I was too ashamed to be seen in public as a fat person/

 But does that have to mean that I hate who I am?
 And that I have to walk around feeling like I need to apologize to the people in my presence for being fat?